Last Updated on

 When literally translated, Cueva de las Manos means “Cave of Hands”.
 This entry into the list of UNESCO World Heritage Sites in Argentina is a cave system that is located in the Santa Cruz province of Argentina.
 The caves are known for the paintings of hands that were discovered at the caves, of which experts dated to about 13,000 to 9,000 years ago.

 Therefore, the cultural value of the cave is preserved by citing this as a world heritage site.
 The hand paintings were also proof that several waves of people inhabited the region, especially the caves, in the course of the country’s history.
 The earliest artwork from the collection was carbon-dated to as far back as 7300 BC.
-The depictions of these paintings vary in terms of subject – from humans, to animals, to hunting scenes and geometric shapes, to name a few.
+The depictions of these paintings vary in terms of subjects – from humans to animals, to hunting scenes and geometric shapes, to name a few.

 Jesuit Block and Estancias of Cordoba (2000)